 RAVI NATT, CHAIR EMERITUS

 Mrs. Ravi Natt has retired from professional work while she continues to serve the community through volunteer work and is one of the founding members of PCHS and former Chair.
-She was the owner of Equipoise Management Consultants Inc. providing consulting services to the Public Private Sectors in strategic development, business planning and developing & implementing social projects.
+She was the owner of Equipoise Management Consultants Inc. providing consulting services to the Public/ Private Sectors in strategy, business planning and developing & implementing social projects.
 Ravi has over 30 years of experience in Community Development and Social/Affordable Housing while working with the Provincial Government.
 She has served on many boards and led many social initiatives and projects.
 Ravi is the recipient of “Award of Excellence” from Municipal Affairs, 1997; Member of the Premier’s Provincial Task Force on Affordable Housing 2007; Featured in Alberta Venture Magazine “One of a Kind” – September 2008 and recipient of the Fort McMurray Chamber of Commerce “Sustainable Communities Recognition Award” – October 2008.
 Recipient of “Leadership in Family Violence Prevention” 2017, from Alberta Community and Social Services, Government of Alberta.

 REKHA JABBAL, VICE CHAIR

 Rekha Jabbal obtained her Bachelor of Science in Pharmacy in 1988 at the University of Saskatchewan.
-She moved to Calgary in 1990 and worked at the Peter Lougheed Centre, in a variety of clinical areas including geriatrics, internal medicine and oncology.
-She has been working in mental health since 2000, with her current practice being in Child and Adolescent Mental Health.
+She moved to Calgary in 1990 and worked at the Peter Lougheed Centre in a variety of clinical areas including geriatrics, internal medicine and oncology.
+She has been working in mental health since 2000 with her current practice being in Child and Adolescent Mental Health.
 Rekha continues to work for Alberta Health Services as Pharmacy Clinical Practice Leader supporting pharmacist in mental health, corrections, forensics, neurology, infectious disease and rural pharmacy practice.
 Rekha has been a member of the Canadian Alliance for Monitoring Effectiveness and Safety of Antipsychotics in Children (CAMESA), and has co-chaired the development of a variety of medication safety initiatives in the province including a clozapine protocol and The Antipsychotic Safety Monitoring Record (Adult).
 Rekha resides with her family in Calgary and enjoys road biking, walking, reading and travelling.

 KIRAN DHALIWAL, SECRETARY

-Kiran Dhaliwal is an ITIL certified Business Process and Operations Improvement consultant with over 20 years’ experience in Information Technology, Service Management, Education and Operations.
+Kiran Dhaliwal is an ITIL certified Business Process and Operations Improvement consultant with over 25 years’ experience in Information Technology, Service Management, Education and Operations.
 She has a proven track record in the design and development of processes and standards, work instructions, and in operationalizing processes at both the local and regional levels.
-Kiran was also a small business owner for 5 years when she opened the doors to Pizza Master Fusion, a boutique pizzeria specializing in Italian-Indian fusion pizza.
-She is an active member in the community and spearheaded the Hockey for Healing: Memorial Ball Hockey Tournament for Gursharn Johal where they raised funds for the Alberta Children’s Hospital.
-She enjoys spending time coaching and mentoring youth and showing them how to reach their maximum potential.
+Kiran was also a small business owner for 5 years in Northeast Calgary where she developed deep relations with the local community.
+She works as a consultant where she helps small businesses provide more value with minimal resources.

 PREET SANDHU, BOARD MEMBER